Skip to content

 While all estrogen transdermal patches are to be replaced every three to four days, dosages vary depending on your desired transition goals.

-Anti-androgens and/or progesterone
+Anti-androgens and progesterone

 Estrogen HRT can also include taking supplemental medications known as anti-androgens and/or progesterone in addition to one of the above methods.
 While not everyone on estrogen HRT pursues either, you may consider either or both.